francescosinigaglia/RTGen-public/README.md

 The first step consist in installing and compiling the RADMC-3D.
 We refer to the [installation documentation](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/manual_radmc3d/installation.html) for detailed isntructions on how to do it.

 The rest of the setup of the code is straightforward.
-Beside the RADMC-3D executable, the pipeline consists in a series ofPython  scripts which perform all the modelling required by the RADMC-3D code and coordinate execution of the different phases (dust continuum transfer, H2/HI splitting, line transfer).
+Beside the RADMC-3D executable, the pipeline consists in a series of Python scripts which perform all the modelling required by the RADMC-3D code and coordinate execution of the different phases (dust continuum transfer, H2/HI splitting, line transfer).

 The code requires only the following packages: NumPy (tested version 1.26.0), SciPy (tested version 1.12.0) and [Numba](https://numba.pydata.org) (tested version 0.58.1).